rudranarayan-01/Noughty-The-bot/README.md

 - Create a virtualenvironment
 - install Flask inside venv
 - Install ngrok in your system
-- Configure Dialogbox with ngrok link
+- Configure DialogFlow with ngrok link
 - Add Currency converter API
 - run the flask app